ZBrr271/652-group6/README.md

 # Make sure your jhu_docker is off before you run the commands

 # Recommended dag sequence - kaggle_dag, spotify_dag, and lasfm_brainz_dag in any order
-# Then you can optionally run the matching_dag, but it's slow

 A containerized data pipeline using Apache Airflow, PostgreSQL, and a Flask API.
 Currently configured to collect music data from LastFM's API.